markusfisch/bbdock/README.md

 in function and appearance to bbbutton which you might want to try if you are reading this on a display with a color-depth below 16 bits.

-How to compile
+How to install
 --------------

-Since you are reading this I assume you already unpacked the archive into some directory.
+Usual autotools install:

-	./configure
+	$ ./configure
-	make
+	$ make
-	su
+	$ su
-	make install
+	$ make install

 For more options try ./configure --help

-You need X11 libraries & headers and libpng-devel.
-If anything fails, just drop me a line at mf@markusfisch.de.
+You need X11 libraries & headers and libpng.
+If anything goes wrong, just drop me a line at mf@markusfisch.de.

 Configuration